Home » Chart Of The Day, Most Recent Stories, Strategy Lab

 THE PAINFUL PROCESS OF DELEVERAGING

 The San Francisco Fed is out with an excellent piece on the long-term complexities of massive debt unwinds.
-This is an excellent summary of the crisis and one of the pillars of my longer-term bearish perspective.
+This is an excellent summary of the crisis and one of the pillars of my longer-term perspectives.

-The primary cause of the issues we confront is a massive accumulation of debt on just about every level of the U.S. economy.
+The primary cause of the issues we confront is a massive accumulation of household debt.
 From 1960-1980 the ratio of personal income to debt rose to 65%.
 Over the next two decades that ratio increased to 133%!
 Household debt remains extraordinarily high today.

 hsholddebt